Tbolen23/Arma-3-Civilian-Population-Script/README.md

 1. **Initialization**: The script loads configuration and compiles all functions
 2. **Spawn Loop**: Every 10 seconds (configurable), the script:
+   - Identifies all player squads/groups
-   - Checks each player's position
+   - Checks each squad leader's position
-   - Counts nearby civilians and vehicles
+   - Counts nearby civilians and vehicles for each squad
    - Spawns new ones if below minimum threshold
    - Assigns random patrol waypoints
-3. **Cleanup Loop**: Simultaneously removes civilians/vehicles beyond despawn radius
+3. **Cleanup Loop**: Simultaneously removes civilians/vehicles beyond despawn radius from any player
 4. **Mission End**: All spawned entities are cleaned up automatically

+**Squad System**: Civilians spawn around squad leaders (one set per squad), making it more performance-friendly than per-player spawning.
+Solo players count as a squad of one.

 ## Customization Examples